loomerds/kaltura-moodle24/README.md

 Note that all modifications of and additions to the existing Moodle 2.3 Kaltura Vidoe Package addon code have been noted via specific commenting in the code.

-Subject to the limitations stated above, the following is an overview of the state of the update as of March 16, 2013:
+Subject to the limitations stated above, the following is an overview of the state of the update as of April 10, 2013:

 	Kaltura Video Resource component - appears fully functional